agavitalis/mpharma/README.md

 ```
 ## Docker Notes:
 - Use `name` of the service to connect service internally with docker compose environment.
 - for rebuild services use command `docker-compose up --build`.
+- for shutdown the docker container  use command `docker-compose down`.

 # To access diagnosis-service : http://localhost:5001